RonIovine/pshell/README.md

 The functions/commands are registered as callback functions to the framework.
 The prototype for the callback functions follow the paradigms of the `main` for each language.
-Pshell callback functions can be thought of as a collection of mini `mains` within the given process that is invoked via its registered keyword.
+Pshell callback functions can be thought of as a collection of mini `mains` within the given process that are invoked via their registered keywords.
 The arguments are passed into each function just like they would be passed into the `main` from the host's command line shell (i.e. bash) for each language as shown below.
 See the included [demo programs](#demo-programs) for language specific examples.

 #### C callback: